 Saudi Arabia is a future-forward economy, offering untapped potential and unique business opportunities.

 Saudi Arabia holds exciting potential and opportunity for investors.
-A G20 economy with a young, highly educated population of more than 30 million people.
+A G20 economy with a young, highly educated population of over 34 million inhabitants.
 It also boasts a strategic location at the heart of major trade routes crossing three continents and bountiful natural resources.
 As part of Vision 2030, a wide range of economic reforms has succeeded in: creating new business opportunities, leveraging Saudi Arabia’s key strategic assets, and driving economic growth and diversification.

 Reform is opening new economic opportunities in Saudi Arabia to the world.